 Due to the proximity of the entry and exit of the above two pathways, poor hygiene can cause UTIs.
 Back-to-front wiping after a bowel movement can transfer bacteria into the urethra.
 Wearing soiled underwear or disposable undergarments too long can also introduce bacteria into the urinary tract.
 Bacteria in both cases is an infectious traveler that multiplies.

-What Are The Signs And Symptoms of UTIs In The Elderly?
+What Are the Signs and Symptoms of UTIs for Seniors

 Detecting UTI symptoms in seniors can be tricky because many of them affect behavior, so they can be missed or attributed to more serious illnesses.